 As I’ve gotten older, I’ve come to realize that people really only want gifts that will make their lives easier.
-That’s why I put together this Gift Guide for Stressed Out People– a collection of beautiful and/or functional objects that promote mental health and wellbeing.
+That’s why I put together this Gift Guide for Stressed Out People– a collection of beautiful, functional objects that promote mental health and wellbeing.

 We live at a moment in history when divisive politics, globalized trade, tech addiction, the mental health crisis, and a culture that never lets people relax are becoming the defining narratives of our time.
 Now more than ever, what we buy needs to be crafted in the spirit of intent and thoughtfulness, rather than planned obsolescence.
 The objects that surround us should bring us joy and improve our lives.
 Our purchases should have added value– otherwise, what’s the point?

 Below is a collection of gift ideas for stressed out people, self care addicts, entrepreneurs, insomniacs, nervous nellies, Type A folks, and everyone in between.
 We hope these items bring you comfort and stress relief at a time when both are hard to find.